 Crucial to understand proper use of antibiotics

-What happened to Paramita shows how crucial it is for health workers to understand the proper use of antibiotics.
+It is important for health workers to understand appropriate use of antibiotics – to help keep antibiotics effective when needed.
 All use of antibiotics increases pressure on the microbial ecosystem and accelerates selection of bacteria with the genetic mechanism to protect them from the medicine.
 When this happens, the choices of antibiotics that are effective against bacteria will decrease.

 Sepsis in neonatal ward

 Dr Paraton shared another story about antibiotic resistance that he experienced in one of the hospitals where he worked.
 The hospital had eleven healthy babies who were born prematurely and kept under special care.
 Later, the hospital admitted an additional infant patient with sepsis that had been earlier treated in several hospitals with antibiotics.
 The new baby was placed in the same room as the other babies.

 Subsequently the eleven healthy babies also became ill.
 The test results showed that they were infected with the pan-resistant Acinetobacter baumanii bacteria, the same bacteria that had infected the newborn septic baby.